iButcat/iButcat/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on serverless service with Golang
+- 🔭 I’m currently working on Flutter bloc
 - 🌱 I’m currently learning about algorithm
 - 💬 Ask me about Microservices
 - 📫 How to reach me: Gmail!